rigelle-cruz/rigelle-cruz/README.md

 👋 Hey there!
 I'm Rigelle (pronounced as "Ri-jhell") or you can call me "Rell" for short :)

 I’m a passionate full-stack web developer with a love for blending interactive design with smooth user experiences.
+I'm always learning new things too!

 - 🌱 What I’m working on: App Development for Huddle (my personal passion project)
 - 💡 What excites me: Crafting responsive, visually appealing, and interactive web applications.